NelsonMaldonado/web-46-web-sprint-challenge-advanced-react-NelsonMaldonado/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount are called in the mouning phase and componentWillUpdate are called in the updating phase.

 3. Define stateful logic.